natcap/invest.users-guide/source/blue_carbon.rst

 * **Year 2** ``(optional -- required for valuation)``: The date of LULC year 2.

-* **Analysis end year**: The date of the final year of the analysis.
+* **Analysis End Year**: The date of the final year of the analysis.
 The model can calculate carbon accumulation and loss beyond the year of the latest LULC input map.
 This functionality can be useful when future LULC maps do not exist or for estimating the market or social cost of carbon to a later date.

-* **Soil disturbance CSV**: A table indicating the percentage of carbon loss in the soil pool by vegetation type.
+* **Soil Disturbance Table (CSV)**: A table indicating the percentage of carbon loss in the soil pool by vegetation type.
 The model will select the appropriate percentage value based on the disturbance level (low, medium, high) indicated in transition matrix table input.
 Do not change any of the column headings in this table.

  ========  ========  ====  ===============  ==================  ================
  veg type  veg name  None  Low Disturbance  Medium Disturbance  High Disturbance